gazzgman69/clientflow/replit.md

 # Overview

 BusinessCRM is a comprehensive customer relationship management system designed to streamline business operations from lead capture through project completion and billing.
 It integrates lead management, client tracking, project management, a quotation system, contract management, invoicing, email and calendar functionalities, and workflow automation.
-Key features include an AI-powered conversational booking widget, a media library, an online scheduler, and an AI onboarding wizard for new tenants.
+Key features include an AI-powered conversational booking widget, a media library, an online scheduler, and an AI onboarding wizard for new tenants that guides them through initial setup via natural conversation.
 The project aims to deliver a modern, full-stack solution for effective customer relationship management.

 # User Preferences